Wednesday, November 20, 2024

 • Seasonal Changes: Ice sales fluctuate with the seasons because people prefer it most in the summer.

-• Competition: The market already has established players, so you’ll need to set yourself apart by offering low prices, outstanding service, and maybe even unique ice goods.
+• Competition: The market already has established players.
+You’ll need to set yourself apart by offering low prices and outstanding service.
+You also consider unique ice goods.

 What are some beneficial ways to make money in the ice industry?